milanKapadiya1/olxAD/README.md

+Here is the final, updated README.md with the strict hierarchy and formatting maintained.
+The new feature description regarding location-based ad indexing is included, and the new screenshots are added to the final row of the gallery.

 OLX App Clone (Flutter + Firebase)
 This is a functional OLX-style mobile application built using Flutter with Firebase as the backend.
 The app replicates key marketplace features, allowing users to buy, sell, and manage ads with a focus on performance and user experience.

 🔥 Features
 Google Location Integration (New) The app now utilizes Google Location services to fetch and display ads relevant to the user's current area.
-This replaces static filtering with dynamic, real-world location based fetching.
+This replaces static filtering with dynamic, real-world location-based fetching.

 Smart Favorites List (New) Users can "Like" ads to save them to their favorites.
-This feature is optimized for performance—taping "Like" updates the UI instantly without triggering a full page rebuild, ensuring a smooth scrolling experience.
+This feature is optimized for performance—tapping "Like" updates the UI instantly without triggering a full page rebuild, ensuring a smooth scrolling experience.

 Recently Viewed Items (New) Just like professional marketplace apps, this project tracks browsing history.
 It automatically saves and displays the items a user has recently visited for quick access.